 The 10-pound blanket is generally suitable for a child weighing about 90 pounds.

-Size: With regard to blanket size, we must emphasize, YnM blankets are designed to cover your body, not your bed.
+We must emphasize, YnM blankets are designed to cover your body, not your bed.
 A twin-sized YnM weighted blanket, for example, is quite a bit smaller than a standard twin-sized blanket.
 If you want greater coverage for your mattress, you’ll need to go up a size or two.

 YnM claims their inner blankets are machine washable but recommends covering them with a duvet and machine washing the duvet instead of the inner blanket.